realworldocaml/book/other-notes/02-intro.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here, `Some` and `None` are explicit tags that are used to construct
 an optional value.
-To get a value out of an option, we use pattern
+To get a value out of an option, we again use
-matching, as we did with tuples.
-Consider the following simple
+pattern matching.
+Consider the following simple function for printing
-function for printing a log entry given an optional time and a
+a log entry given an optional time and a message.
+If no time is
-message.
-If no time is provided (_i.e._, if the time is `None`), the
+provided (_i.e._, if the time is `None`), the current time is computed
-current time is computed and used in its place.
+and used in its place.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let print_log_entry maybe_time message =